PeterScott/streql/README.rst

 are encoded with UTF-8 before being compared.
 This works on both Unicode and byte strings, in Python 2 and 3.

-The module is written in C, for speed and predictability.
+This works with Python 2 and 3, and PyPy.
 The license is Apache 2.0.